I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONTransplantation of a normal pancreas is a treatment method for patients with diabetes mellitus.
-Pancreas transplantation can restore glucose control and is intended to prevent, halt, or reverse the secondary complications of type 1 diabetes mellitus.
 Achievement of insulin independence with resultant decreased morbidity and increased quality of life is the primary health outcome of pancreas transplantation.
-While pancreas transplantation is generally not considered a life-saving treatment, in a small subset of patients who experience life-threatening complications from type 1 diabetes, pancreas transplantation could be considered life-saving.
+While pancreas transplantation is generally not considered a life-saving treatment, in a small subset of patients who experience life-threatening complications from diabetes, pancreas transplantation could be considered life-saving.
+Pancreas transplant alone (PTA) has also been investigated in patients following total pancreatectomy for chronic pancreatitis.
+In addition to the immune rejection issues common to all allograft transplants, autoimmune destruction of beta cells has been observed in the transplanted pancreas, presumably from the same mechanism responsible for type 1 diabetes.

-Pancreas transplantation occurs in several different scenarios such as: 1) a type 1 diabetic patient with renal failure who may receive a cadaveric simultaneous pancreas/kidney transplant (SPK); 2) a type 1 diabetic patient who may receive a cadaveric or living-related pancreas transplant after a kidney transplantation (pancreas after kidney, i.e., PAK); or 3) a non-uremic type 1 diabetic patient with specific severely disabling and potentially life-threatening diabetic problems who may receive a pancreas transplant alone (PTA).
-The experience with SPK transplants is more extensive than that of other transplant options.
+Pancreas transplantation occurs in several different scenarios such as: 1) a diabetic patient with renal failure who may receive a cadaveric simultaneous pancreas/kidney transplant (SPK); 2) a diabetic patient who may receive a cadaveric or living-related pancreas transplant after a kidney transplantation (pancreas after kidney, i.e., PAK); or 3) a non-uremic diabetic patient with specific severely disabling and potentially life-threatening diabetic problems who may receive a pancreas transplant alone (PTA).
+The total number of adult pancreas transplants (pancreas and pancreas/kidney) in the United States peaked at 1,484 in 2004; the number has since declined.
+In 2013, 214 PTAs and 651 SPKs were performed in the United States.

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through case management from Blue Cross & Blue Shield of Mississippi.